Sign up

 Slug & Lettuce, Grainger Street

 With dozens of branches across the UK, Slug & Lettuce is well-known as a bar but it’s no slouch when it comes to brunch either.
-Served 'til 4pm every day, the menu is short but tasty – full English (available in veggie and vegan options), avocado on toast, pancakes – but there are some unusual offerings too like banoffee brioche, plus the option to add a choice of extras for just £1.
+Served 'til 4pm every day, the menu is short but tasty – full English (with a plant-based option available), avocado on toast, pancakes – but there are some unusual offerings too like the brioche sandwich, plus the option to add a choice of extras for just a couple quid more.

 And so concludes our round-up of some of the best brunch spots in Newcastle, but remember - there are lots of other great brunch locations in the city and all of them offer a good reason to get up early, even on a Sunday.